kebin20/todo-app-react/README.md

 UPDATE (16/03/23) - Implemented the use of Typescript into project.

 UPDATE(23/03/23) - Implemented drag and drop feature.

+UPDATE(6/04/23) - Found bug with drag and drop feature where tick button is not being correctly clicked.

 ### Useful resources